AbsMd/IR-1-Lyric-Search-Engine/README.md

 Flask can be installed by following the documentation in the below link. https://linuxize.com/post/how-to-install-flask-on-ubuntu-18-04/ ntlk can be installed using ‘ntlk.download()’ in a python shell or in the program.
+(This is a collaborative team work in which the UI has been handled by a teammate)